Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 By default, all the identifiers declared at the top-level of a module

-are exported, except those defined using define-private
+are exported, except those defined using define-private.

-(If compiling with the --main
+(If compiling with the --main flag,

 then by default no identifiers are exported.)